danielsaidi/SwiftPackageScripts/README.md

 This will remove any already existing folder and replace it with the latest version.
 After the first sync, you can use the `scripts/sync_from.sh` in that project folder to update its scripts.

-## Support My Work

-You can [become a sponsor][Sponsors] to help me dedicate more time on my various [open-source tools][OpenSource].
-Every contribution, no matter the size, makes a real difference in keeping these tools free and actively developed.

 ## Sample Package

 This repository has a sample package that is used to test that everything works as expected.